 Environmentally Friendly Moorings

-Environmentally Friendly Moorings (EFM) is an initiative designed to protect seagrass meadows by replacing traditional watercraft moorings with an environmentally-friendly alternative that ensures mooring chains are kept off the sea bed at all times.
+Environmentally Friendly Moorings (EFM) is an initiative by Healthy Land and Water designed to protect seagrass meadows by replacing traditional watercraft moorings with an environmentally-friendly alternative.
+EFM’s ensure mooring chains are kept off the sea bed at all times, which protects seagrass and prevents damage to the sea floor.

 For the past 10 years, Healthy Land and Water has been involved in replacing traditional ‘block and chain’ moorings with EFM throughout Moreton Bay.